qwaneu/qwaneu.github.io/_drafts/tdd-one-assert-per-test.md

 Matts, who [introduced the concept of Behaviour Driven Development (BDD)](https://dannorth.net/introducing-bdd/) in the early 2000s.

-[The BDD Books - Formulation, Document examples with Given/When/Then](https://leanpub.com/bddbooks-formulation) by Seb Rose and Gáspár Nagy
+The book [Formulation, Document examples with Given/When/Then](https://leanpub.com/bddbooks-formulation) by Seb Rose and Gáspár Nagy goes more in detail on how to write readable Given/When/Then specs.

 _This is a post in our [series on Test Driven Development](/blog-by-tag#tag-test-driven-development)._